voxpupuli/puppet-vmwaretools/README.md

 -----

 * Only tested on CentOS 5.5+ and CentOS 6.2+ x86_64 with 4.0latest.
-* Not supported on Fedora.
-Attempts to work with open-vm-tools from the Fedora repository were met with difficulty as the packages do not exist in newer Fedora versions.
+* Not supported on Fedora or Debian as these distros are not supported by the OSP.
 * Supports yumrepo proxy, proxy_username, proxy_password, yum priorities, yum repo protection, and using a local mirror for the yum_server and yum_path.
+* Supports not managing the yumrepo configuration via `manage_repository => false`.
+* No other VM tools (ie [Open Virtual Machine Tools](http://open-vm-tools.sourceforge.net/) will be supported.

 Issues
 ------